mae1579/Map-ads-Backend/README.md

 The basic functionality of the application is adding adverts on the map in order to easier locate offers all over the world .

 ## Application functionalities:
--Using the Leaflet api
+Using the Leaflet api
--Using the mysql database
+Using the mysql database
--Adding an advertisement
+Adding an advertisement
--Search for adverts on the map
+Search for adverts on the map
--Using the active-record method
-- and many others.
+Using the active-record method and many others.

 The application consists of two repositories:
 <ul>